twobeers75/TRANSECT/README.md

 Once you enter the R shell you should see printed out in the terminal a number of lines about the R version and licences followed by a ">" symbol.
 I have used this symbol below to indicate that you need to be in the R shell to run these commands but, you can't copy the ">" symbol too.
 It won't work.

-*(approx. 30mins)*
+*(approx. 25mins)*
 ```
 ### start R
 R
 > install.packages(c("pacman","devtools"))
-# Note: maybe wise here to go get a coffee as the previous command takes quite some time to finish! (approx. 20mins)
+# Note: maybe wise here to go get a coffee as the previous command takes quite some time to finish! (approx. <15mins)

 ### whilst still in the R environment, load devtools and install rlogging
 > library("devtools")
 > install_github("https://github.com/mjkallen/rlogging.git")

-### Also install required Bioconductor packages
+### also install required Bioconductor packages
 > if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
-> BiocManager::install(version = "3.18")
+> BiocManager::install(version = "3.19")
 > BiocManager::install(c("edgeR","Glimma","DEFormats"))
-# Note: probably time for another coffee (Sorry!)
+# Note: probably time for another coffee.
+Sorry! (approx. <10mins)

-# Once successfully completed you can quit R
+### once successfully completed you can quit R, no need to save the workspace.
 # No more coffee for you today ;-)
 >  q()
 ```